The SoundPrint Story

 To date, thousands of venues have been measured, many of which have been measured three times or more.
 This has resulted in a curated quiet list for various cities.
 No longer am I just sitting at a restaurant table unable to participate; rather I am engaged in the conversation and able to connect with companions.

 The goal is to continue generating these quiet spot lists and let venue managers know that we care about noise.
-Join the SoundPrint community by measuring a venue when you are out.
+Join the SoundPrint community by measuring a venue whenever you are out at a restaurant, bar, cafe, stadium, store, park, train station or any venue.
 By doing so, you are helping each other discover which venues are quiet and noisy.